oracle-samples/oracle-db-examples/optimizer/spm_19c_debug/in_cache/README.md

 This directory contains an example of deugging a SQL plan baseline in Oracle Database 19c.

-Note: these scripts use SQL performance analyzer.
+Note: spb.sqlc and spb_noex.sql use SQL performance analyzer (SPA)

 The scripts make it easy to check SQL statements in the cursor cache.

 You can set up an example by running test_setup.sql in a DBA account.
 Be aware it will drop and create SQL plan baselines.
 A SQL ID is displayed at the end of the script.
 You can enter this SQL ID when you run the "spb" scripts.

-In most cases, you can use spb_noex.sql - it explains the plan of the relevant SQL statement in the cursor cache.
+In most cases, you can use spb_explain.sql (EXPLAIN) or spb_noex.sql (SPA version) - which explain the plan of the relevant SQL statement in the cursor cache.

-Alternatively, if you want to test execute the SQL statement, use spb.sql instead.
+Alternatively, if you want to parse and test execute the SQL statement, use spb.sql (uses SPA)

 ### DISCLAIMER